-I had a great Google Places question by email this week.
+I had a great Google Local question by email.

 You know my philosophy, if one person has a question than many will!
 The question was:

 Citations are references to your business on other websites.
 Traditionally to rank a website, links to your website from other websites are very important.

 However, when it comes to Google Local listings, there does not need to be an actual clickable link.
 For example, if your business is listed in Yell online Google will recognise that information as long as your business name, address and telephone are the same.

 Local business citations are difficult to fake on authoritive websites, so are a key component in trust and ranking your Google Local listing.
 Additionally, citations broaden your online visibility across the web.
 A local business directory listing may rank higher than your own website for certain search terms.